See the World Through My Eyes

 Straight lines appear wavy

 Distorted vision, also known as metamorphopsia, is when straight lines appear wavy.
 This symptom is typically associated with wet AMD and myopic macular degeneration.
 Many doctors encourage patients to use an Amsler Grid regularly to check their eyes and notice if lines become distorted and wavy.
-The following images show the view of a staircase compared to the view someone may have who is experiencing this symptom.

 Blind spots

 A blurry or blind spot, also known as a scotoma, can appear and obstruct one's visual field.
 With macular degeneration, a blind spot most often appears in the central visual field.
-If the disease progresses, the blurriness or darkness of the spot becomes larger and more severe, making it very difficult if not impossible to read, drive, or discern faces.
-The following image displays what these blind spots may look like for some.
+If the disease progresses, the blurriness or darkness of the spot become larger and more severe, making it very difficult if not impossible to read, drive, or discern faces.

 Changes in color perception

-Another symptom of macular degeneration is changes in color perception.
-Photoreceptor cone cells are responsible for our color vision and are most densely located in the macula.
-When the disease weakens these cones, the wavelengths will be perceived differently and the correct signals will not be sent to the brain.
 This symptom occurs in both AMD and Stargardt disease, with some people developing complete color blindness in late Stargardt disease.
 If the disease progresses, more cone cells become weakened and damaged, risking the loss of all color perception.
 The following images display how colors can become distorted with macular degeneration.

 Join the conversation